 - How Email became the biggest business security risk (infographic)

 Phishing attacks in numbers

-- 65% of companies in the United States were successfully phished in 2019.
+- 65% of companies in the United States were successfully phished this year.

-- 84% of all small to medium businesses (SMBs) were targeted by phishing attacks in 2020.
+- 84% of all small to medium businesses (SMBs) were targeted by phishing attacks in this year

 - 65% of SMBs have never even run a phishing email test before.